jaCUBE/media-factory-jira-condensed/README.md

 5. Create new Tampermonkey script for dev purposes (load JS file from localhost).
     Disable original one.

-    - Make sure you put your own correct filepath into require `// @require`
+    - **❗  Replace your own `// @require` filepath according to your cloned folder.**
+    - Example filepath: `file:///C:/dev/media-factory-jira-condensed/dist/KanbanCondensedTampermonkey.js`

     ```
     // ==UserScript==